WHO WE ARE

 Our Centre’s clients and their families work with us to tell their stories and by sharing their triumphs and their challenges we maintain committed relationships with long-standing donors and inspire new people to join our philanthropic movement.

 Many of us are fortunate enough to never need physical rehabilitation services.
-Unfortunately, that is not the case for a large number of people in our community who live with physical disabilities.
+Unfortunately, that is not the case for a large number of people in our community who live with physical impairments.
 While the government health network takes care of most needs of individuals with physical impairments, sadly, it does not cover all of their needs.
 Our foundation fills in some of these gaps and facilitates innovation in this field at a faster pace than the government can achieve on its own.
 Together with our loyal donors, we have been able to lead in this area and improve the lives of people of all ages.
 If you would like to know more about the services we make possible, I would encourage you to reach out to our foundation so that we can help you better understand the scope of work and to determine if this is an area in which you would like to direct your own philanthropic initiative.

 Executive Director514.488.0043 ext.
 1400